nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification：

-1. Get the latest local block header based on the chain ID
+1. Get the latest local block header according to the the chain ID
 2. Query the DB according to the block head height to get the transaction HASH list.
 3. Obtain transaction data from the transaction management module according to the HASH list
 4. Assemble into a block object